First of all, this is not one, but two questions phrased as one. Allow me to re-phrase this as two questions:

 To defer to another's judgment, opinion, decision, etc.: submit to superior judgment.

 His hope is that you and I would give Him an opportunity to talk with us individually: "Come let us reason together, saith the Lord" (Isaiah 1:18).
 If you allow it, He will open the eyes of your understanding to "things" you would never find out on your own.
 He will tell you His grand and wonderful plans.
 Plans that He wants to involve you and I in - but only if we allow it.
-(Remember, you are free to choose!)
+Remember, you are free to choose!
+God would never demand that you take advantage of this opportunity.

 Below are words from a song that demonstrate the true Bible worship experience.
 The song is entitled: